SasirekhaPV/Node.js-Tutorial/introduction.md

 **[Back to Index](README.md)**

+## The official definition

+> Node.js is a platform built on Chrome's JavaScript runtime for easily building fast and scalable network applications.
+Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.

 * Node.js® is a JavaScript runtime built on **Chrome's V8** JavaScript engine.
+  Ryan Dahl (*clears throat* Mr Ryan Dahl), founder of Node.js, observed that chrome's V8 JavaScript engine is that fastest.
+So he embedded it in a C++ program with some additional implementation and called it `Node.exe`...
+  *Eureka!* ... and thus node.js was born.
 * Node.js is **not** a programming language.
 * Node.js is **not** a framework.
+  If anyone tells you otherwise, shoot...where are my manners, sorry. *Fails to immitate a posh accent*, it's not a programming language nor a framework, it's a **RUNTIME ENVIRONMENT** for executing JavaScript code.

+  JavaScript needs a JavaScript engine inside a browser to run.
+Ryan Dahl thought it would be a great idea to write code in JavaScript and be able to run this outside of the browser.
+Hence, the V8 enginer as mentioned earlier.

 ## Uses asynchronous programming